-Income Tax Returns or ITR is a form that is used to declare the net tax liability, claiming of tax deductions, and to report the gross taxable income.
-It is mandatory for individuals who earn a certain amount of money to File IT Returns.
-Firms or companies, Hindu Undivided Families (HUFs), and self-employed or salaried individuals must file ITR to the Income Tax Department.
+Income Tax Returns or ITR is a form used to declare the net tax liability, claiming of tax deductions, and to report the gross taxable income.
+It is mandatory for individuals who earn a certain amount of money have to File IT Returns.
+Firms or companies, Hindu Undivided Families (HUFs), and self-employed or salaried individuals must file ITR to the Income Tax Department of India.

 Table of Contents